Meeting Time: February 11, 2021 at 5:30pm PST

 • Default_avatar

-Js Simon about 3 years ago
+Js Simon almost 4 years ago

 I understand the importance of clean energy and climate change and I totally support it, But there is a whole industry based on products that provide heat in peoples homes from natural gas.
 Mine and many others job would be almost eliminated if this gas ban was to go through.
 Not to mention, areas that do not have consistent electric or have power outages that depend on propane or natural gas to support the heating in their home.
 Natural gas is the best of both worlds between electric and Wood burning.
 If you get rid of natural gas you only have two options, Electric that does not offer optimal heating, and wood which is already being short changed due to its proposed environmental harms.
 Many restaurants that we rely on to serve us the luxury of dining out Will also be highly affected because cooking is not the same on electric burners.
 Please consider not burning natural gas and more so maybe finding more efficient ways to use natural gas.